spawnmason/randar-explanation/README.md

     public static final int CITY_SALT = 10387313;
     public static final int CITY_SPACING = 20;

-    // the last seed we measured
+    // the last seed we processed
     public long lastSeed = -1;
     // a mapping of seed -> x,z that is updated everytime we get a hit public final HashMap<Long, Long> hitCache = new HashMap<>();